HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-They report their kid is more focused on food compared to other members of the family.
-Or, they say their kid overeats at parties, to the point of feeling ill.
+They report their kid seems more focused on food compared to other members of the family.
+Or, their kid eats for emotional reasons.
+They tell me their child overeats at parties and, on special occasions, to the point of getting sick.

 Kids and their eating behaviors can be hard to figure out.
 If your child enjoys food, are they obsessed?